loloserrano/11_23/content/docs/introduction.md

 ### [On Style](/docs/on_style)

-In this section I defend my grammatical creativity.
+In this section I defend Frugging, Fruggism, and Fruggish.

 ### [Re-Reading Contracts and Updating Frug](/docs/rereading)

 In this section I describe the purpose, framework, and theory of this project.
-I detail the work of Mary Joe Frug on which this project is based and introduce new ideas, both from her other pieces and from later work, that complicate the idea of gender.
+I detail the works of Mary Joe Frug on which this project is based and introduce new ideas, both from her other pieces and from later work, that complicate the idea of gender.

 ### [Data Collection and Dataset](/docs/dataset)